Krishh67/hubify/README.md

 * **Supplier 2:** `admin@demo.com`
 * password: admin123

 *Security Note: This is an evaluation implementation.
-Production environments must implement strict password hashing, JWT validation, and Row Level Security (RLS).*
+In Production environments I would implement strict password hashing, JWT validation, and Row Level Security (RLS).*

 ---